Kimmeridge Ledges

 Kimmeridge Ledges (/ˈkɪmərᵻdʒ/) is a set of Kimmeridge clay ledges stretching out in to the sea on the Isle of Purbeck, a peninsula on the English Channel coast in Dorset, England.They are located to the southeast of Kimmeridge Bay and south of the villages of Kimmeridge, on the Smedmore Estate.

 Overview

 The area is renowned for its fossils, with The Etches Collection in the village of Kimmeridge displaying fossils found locally by Steve Etches over a 30-year period, especially on the Kimmeridge Ledges when exposed at low tide.

-The Kimmeridge Ledges form part of the Jurassic Coast, a World Heritage Site.
-The coast is also part of a Site of Special Scientific Interest, and the whole area is part of the Dorset Area of Outstanding Natural Beauty, with a rich sea life.
+The Kimmeridge Ledges form part of the Jurassic Coast, a World Heritage Site, and the Dorset National Landscape.
+The coast is also part of a Site of Special Scientific Interest, protected for its a rich sea life.
 Kimmeridge is the type locality for Kimmeridge clay, the geological formation that covers most of the area.
 Within the clay are bands of bituminous shale.

 St Alban's Head can be viewed to the southeast.
 Forming the cliffs above the Kimmeridge Ledges are (west to east) Hen Cliff, Cuddle, Clavell's Hard, and Rope Lake Head.
 To the north is Smedmore House and to the northeast is imposing hill Swyre Head.